parse-community/parse-dashboard/README.md

 ## Custom branding

-- You can set `customBrandIcon` with relative path from `iconsFolder`.
-This could be your custom logo which will appear on login screen and on the top of sidebar.
-Icon should be square (same height and width), SVG or PNG with transparent background.
+- You can set `customBrandIcon` with a relative path from `iconsFolder`.
+This could be your custom logo which will appear on the login screen and on the top of the sidebar.
+Icon should be square (same width and height), SVG or PNG with transparent background.
 - You can set `customBrandTitle` which will be visible on top of sidebar instead of `Parse Dashboard`.
 - You can set `customBrandColorPrimary` which will be background color at login screen.